gnormal/gnorm/site/content/templates/functions.md

 makeSlice returns the arguments as a single slice.
 If all the arguments are strings, they are returned as a []string, otherwise they're returned as []interface{}.
+## makeStringSlice
+` func makeStringSlice(in []interface{}) ([]string, error) `

+makeStringSlice converts a slice of interfaces to a slice of strings.
+If an element of the input slice cannot be asserted to string, it returns an error.
+This is useful for converting arrays of strings returned by plugins, as the plugin system unmarshals these as slices of interfaces
 ## numbers
 ` func numbers(start, end int) data.Strings `